New regulation aims to safeguard Europe’s steel industry and strategic competitiveness

 To prevent trade circumvention, the regulation introduces stricter “melt and pour” requirements, allowing authorities to identify the country where steel was originally melted and cast into its first solid form.

-A reinforced review mechanism will also enable the European Commission to regularly assess the effectiveness of the measures and make adjustments when necessary to respond to evolving market conditions.
+A reinforced review mechanism enables the European Commission to regularly assess the effectiveness of the measures and make adjustments where necessary in response to changing market conditions.

 Reducing strategic dependencies